DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ### Your suitability for teaching

-As part of the application process, your training provider will check you’re suitable for teaching in terms of your health, whether you’re safe to work with children and your level of maths and English.
+As part of the application process, your training provider will check you’re suitable for teaching in terms of your health, whether you’re safe to work with children and the standards you meet in maths and English.

 [Learn more about fee-paying and salaried courses and qualified teacher status](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#train)